UWB-ARSandbox/ASL_NoMPsTutorials/README.md

 			<p>The steps to install and setup ASL are as follows:
 				<ul>
 					<li>
-						<p><strong>Download ASL</strong> - Download this project and open it in Unity 2019.2.7f (other verisions should work but are not guaranteed).
-If you have packages errors then you can solve this by continuing into Unity and then once open, go to Help->Reset Packages to defaults.
+						<p><strong>Download ASL</strong> - Download this project and open it in Unity 2019.2.8f1 (other verisions should work but are not guaranteed).
+If you have packages errors, then make sure you are using Unity 2019.2.8f1 or higher.
+If that still does not resolve your package issues, then  continue into Unity and then go to Help->Reset Packages to defaults.
 This should resolve any package errors.</p>
 					</li>
 					<li>
 						<p><strong>Setup GameSparks</strong> - Locate "GameSparksSettings" in GameSparks/Resources.
 Then enter and save the following information.</p>